SoftwareAG/c8y-docs/content/oee/oee-faq-bundle/calculation.md

 **Example:**

 The resolution interval is 60 seconds.
 For the intervals 08:00:14-08:01:14 and 08:01:14-08:02:14 no machine data was send to the application.
 Therefore, no calculation was triggered.
-These intervals are thus ignored in the section view, as you can easily deduce from the values of Availability and Actual Production Time.
+These intervals are thus ignored in the graph, as you can easily deduce from the values of Availability and Actual Production Time.
 The red bars in the image indicate that a new calculation is triggered.

 ![Loss of connection](/images/oee/faq/faq-loss-of-connection.png)